 The teams I’ve worked with have a proven ability to deliver short-term developer productivity and long-term maintainability for web applications ranging from 10 screens to over 1000.
 I’ve been recognized as a compassionate people manager with an unparalleled sense of ownership in products and user experiences.
 These traits have helped me lead many teams through successful releases.

-I’m currently Director of UI Engineering at SAP Concur.
-I work with the teams that deliver our core UI components, our UI infrastructure, our corporate travel booking experience, and the setup experience for our SMB expense and invoice products.
+I’m the Senior Director of Web UI Engineering at SAP Concur.
+I work with the teams that deliver our core UI components, our UI infrastructure, our corporate travel booking experience, our expense experience, and the setup experience for our SMB expense and invoice products.

 Our group includes teams in Bellevue, WA, USA and Prague, Czech Republic.
-We also have team members who work from home in Oregon; Minnesota; Virginia; and Nova Scotia, Canada.
-We partner with other teams in California; Texas; Virginia; Maidenhead, UK; Prague; and Frankfurt, Germany.
+We also have team members who work from home across several states and time zones.
+We partner with teams in California; Texas; Virginia; Maidenhead, UK; Prague; and Frankfurt, Germany.

 Many folks know of me from my time at Microsoft.
 I was the Engineering Manager for the NuGet Package manager, WCF RIA Services, ASP.NET Web Pages, Razor, and a few other projects.
 I helped open-source the Silverlight SDK and RIA Services.
 I led NuGet from being a small open-source project to shipping as part of Visual Studio, building a team around it along the way.